Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 </table>

 We say that `A ∧ B ⊢ B ∧ A` because we have a proof system where if we assume `A ∧ B`, there exists some number of legal lines after which we can legally write `B ∧ A`.
 This is a purely syntactic game.
 This becomes an interesting game to us because we've designed it so that it can only generate propositions for which `⊨` also holds.
 We have a term for this relationship.
 Having this property where `A ⊢ B` implies `A ⊨ B` makes a proof system {%emph()%}sound{%end%}.
 (Perhaps less interestingly; for propositional logic it is also the case that `A ⊨ B` implies `A ⊢ B`, which makes propositional logic {%emph()%}complete{%end%})

-{%aside()%}
-If `⊢` is syntactic implication, and `⊨` is semantic implication what sort of implication is "`A ⊢ B` implies `A ⊨ B`"?
-It probably implies that this isn't the most formal way to present these ideas.
-When I write implies without a symbol, I'm asking you to lean on your english understanding of the term to make sense of the concept.
-Fingers crossed I haven't lost you yet.
-{%end%}

 ### Propositional Proofs in General